-This section presents analysis of some household illness management practices adopted by both the maternal and non-maternal child caregivers who participated in this study.
+This section presents analysis of some household illness management practices adopted by both the maternal and non-maternal child caregivers who participated in this health of the patient.

-One of the illness management practices that would be expected from child caregivers is the administration of prescribed medicines to sick children according to the recommended regimen.
-Caregiver's ability to systematically follow the laid down plan in relation to medication, therapy or diet is very critical in improving and maintaining the health of the patient.
 The household respondents were asked a series of questions related to adherence to regimen, checking for medicine expiry dates and ability to recognise the side effects of administered medicines on the index children.
 This was meant to ascertain their adherence or otherwise to the recommended regimen and the reasons behind their actions.